mariecreel/christianbook-code-challenge/readme.md

-necessary if we were expecting multiple results in response to our query rather than just one result; I'd have to repeat the code I've written for any possible number of returned objects, which is impossible without some kind of template to fill in for each result.
+necessary if we were expecting multiple results in response to our query rather than just one result; I'd have to repeat the code I've written for any possible number of returned objects, which is impossible without some kind of template to fill in by iterating over the returned results.

 ## Sources Consulted